Kathleen Thormod Carr is a fine art photographer, author

 widely exhibited at galleries and museums, and purchased for the Polaroid collection, the Hawaii State Foundation on Culture and the Arts, and other private collections.

 She is represented by the Kailua Village Artists Gallery and several other galleries on the Big Island, Hawaii.
 Her work is also published as fine art posters by Editions

 Kathleen continues to pursue her own photographic work, most recently with digital infrared, Photoshop techniques, handcoloring, and underwater video and stills of wild dolphins and whales.
-Her newly released DVD, Whale Journey: Connecting with the Humpback Whales, contains stunning footage, and is available through Amazon and her estore.
+Her recently released DVD, Whale Journey: Connecting with the Humpback Whales, contains stunning footage, and is available through Amazon and her estore.
 She is known for her outstanding work with Polaroid image and emulsion transfer photography, SX-70 manipulations and archival pigment digital